jooby-project/jooby/doc/index.md

 ## sending data

-The [rsp.send](/apidocs/org/jooby/Response.html#send-org.jooby.Body-) method is responsible for sending and writing data into the HTTP Response.
+The [rsp.send](/apidocs/org/jooby/Response.html#send-org.jooby.Result-) method is responsible for sending and writing data into the HTTP Response.

-A [body formatter](/apidocs/org/jooby/BodyFormatter) is responsible for converting a Java Object into something else (json, html, etc..).
+A [renderer](/apidocs/org/jooby/Renderer.html) is responsible for converting a Java Object into something else (json, html, etc..).

 Let's see a simple example: